larntz/lemmy-directory/content/community/lemmy.ml/haiku.md

 ## Description

 <blockquote class="description">
 Welcome to c/haiku on Lemmy!
-Community for all Haiku users and devs.<br><br>Haiku is an open source operating system under constant development.
-Specifically targeting personal computing, Haiku is a fast, efficient, simple to use, easy to learn, and yet very powerful system for computer users of all levels.
-Additionally, Haiku offers something over other open source platforms which is quite unique: The project consists of a single team writing everything from the kernel, drivers, userland services, tool kit, and graphics stack to the included desktop applications and preflets.
-While numerous open source projects are utilized in Haiku, they are integrated seamlessly.
+Community for all Haiku users and devs.<br><br>Haiku is an open source operating system under constant development.<br><br>Specifically targeting personal computing, Haiku is a fast, efficient, simple to use, easy to learn, and yet very powerful system for computer users of all levels.<br><br>Additionally, Haiku offers something over other open source platforms which is quite unique: The project consists of a single team writing everything from the kernel, drivers, userland services, tool kit, and graphics stack to the included desktop applications and preflets.<br><br>While numerous open source projects are utilized in Haiku, they are integrated seamlessly.
 This allows Haiku to achieve a unique level of consistency that provides many conveniences, and is truly enjoyable to use by both end-users and developers alike.
 </blockquote>